omiaow/jsonbases/README.md

 const updated = users.update(newItem); // returns boolean
 ```

-- **remove(item)** Removes an item from the database based on the provided criteria.
+- **remove(item)** Removes an item from the database based on provided criteria.
 Input should contain only unique values.

 ```javascript
 // Remove an item by unique values const removed = users.remove({ name: 'John' }); // returns boolean
 ```

-- **removeAll(item)** Removes all items from the database that match the provided criteria.
+- **removeAll(item)** Removes all items from the database that matches provided criteria.
 Input can be any data.

 ```javascript
 // Remove all items matching certain criteria